What Is a Cover Letter?

 How Long Should a Cover Letter Be?

-Still looking for a particular template?
+Still looking for a particular letter?
 Take a look at the related templates below:

 Individuals may use this sample when they would like a reference when responding to an online job application.